Home Collections Best Ultra Short Term Funds Based on 5Y CAGR (2025)

 Frequently Asked Questions(FAQs) on Ultra Short-Term Funds

-1. What are the top ultra short duration mutual funds to invest in 2024?
+1. What are the top ultra short duration mutual funds in India?

 Based on the 5-yr CAGR, here is a list of the top 5 ultra-short duration mutual funds that you can consider investing in India 2024: